 If you’re scared of the dentist, you’ll be happy to know that dental bonding is a quick and easy procedure that doesn’t require anesthesia - in most cases.
 During the treatment, we’ll:

-- Select a resin that matches your current tooth shade
+- Select a composite resin that matches your current tooth shade

 - Prepare the tooth by roughening it to improve the adhesion of the composite